 Have you had the opportunity to do research with a professor?
 If so, please describe the project and the experience.

 I did summer research with Professor of Computer Science Jens Mache for the computer science department.
+My paper and study was on International Conflict Prediction.
+Essentially I wanted to find the crossroads of international humanitarianism and computer science.
 It was absolutely wonderful and changed my perspective on the subject, and is also what led me to double major.
 I was able to conduct my own research, present at a conference, and get published all in that same summer.
 I would recommend summer research to all students if they ever find themselves able to do it.